jacques/imperator/README.md

 # IMPERATOR

-This application allows the command and control of SmartOS clouds with CFEngine promises.
+This application allows the command and control of SmartOS clouds running SmartDataCenter with CFEngine promises.

 It is designed to be simple, small and flexible.